panubo/docker-templater/README.md

-# Enviro Templater
+# Templater

-Simple templating with environment variables for Docker using Jinja2.
+Simple templating with environment variables for Docker using Jinja2 templates.

 ## Usage